 Your Website’s Reason to Exist

-If people are visiting your website, chances are that they have a problem and they think you might be able to solve it.
+If people are visiting your website, chances are that they have a problem and they think you might be able to help them solve it.

-But when visitors visit, are they hanging around for a while and getting the information they need, or immediately leaving due to not finding the information they need, or even just plain boredom?
+But when visitors visit, are they hanging around for a while and getting the information they need?
+Or are they immediately leaving due to not finding the information they need, or even plain boredom?

 Knowing the statistics related to this question gives you an idea about how engaging your website content is, if it’s answering their questions, and how useful it is to your visitors.